ihedbit/Zellular-ZApps/README.md

-# Zellular-DApps
+# Zellular-ZApps

+## ZApp: The Next Generation of Decentralized Applications Powered by Zellular

 ![Zellular Logo](./Images/Zellular.png)

-Welcome to **Zellular-DApps**, a collection of decentralized applications (dApps) built using [Zellular](https://docs.zellular.xyz), a decentralized sequencer designed for high-throughput, fault-tolerant consensus and messaging.
+Welcome to **Zellular-ZApps**, a collection of decentralized applications (dApps) built using [Zellular](https://docs.zellular.xyz), a decentralized sequencer designed for high-throughput, fault-tolerant consensus and messaging.

 ## About